Market Commentary - October 2025

 Looking Ahead: November to January

-• Transport reform legislation continues through Parliament, cementing these structural changes.
+Transport reform legislation continues through Parliament, adding structure to the city’s growth plan.

 Why It’s a Great Time to Sell

-• Structural tailwinds: With transport and housing policy finally aligning, the next property cycle is being built now.
+Structural tailwinds: With governance reform and LVR easing aligned, the next property cycle is already forming.

 Final Word

-If selling or upgrading has been on your mind, now is the time to explore your options.
-Even if you’re not ready to move immediately, an updated market appraisal can help you plan ahead with confidence.
+If selling or upgrading has been on your mind, now is an ideal time to explore your options.
+Even if you’re not planning to move immediately, an updated market appraisal can help you plan ahead with confidence.

 Get Your Free Online Appraisal →